 Does homeowners insurance cover lost jewelry?

-Standard homeowners insurance typically doesn’t cover lost jewelry unless you have a floater or scheduled personal property endorsement that includes coverage for mysterious disappearance.
+Standard homeowners insurance doesn’t cover lost jewelry unless you have a floater or scheduled personal property endorsement that includes coverage for mysterious disappearance.

 Does homeowners insurance cover damaged jewelry?